tomsauv/MinION_BMC_Genomics_2019/README.md

 MinION_metaplot.r
 ```

-The metadata reports (per flow cell):
+The metadata includes (per flow cell):

   1. Number of 1D reads (in millions)

   2. Average 1D read length (in bp)

   3. Flow cell yield (in Gbp).

-Interested users may add/subsitute their data and run the script to place their flow cell output in context.
+Interested users may easily add/subsitute their data and run the script to place their flow cell output in context.

 ![Screenshot](MinION_metaplot.png)